SineshX/SineshX.github.io/README.md

 Currently I'm working on a web  based project that involves #python #FASTApi #OCR and Web scraping .

+Hey!
+I am also good at reading and exploring code(any language).

 some of the live projects :